 Expert Tips

 - Cream the butter and sugar for several minutes.
-This allows the sugar to completely dissolve into the butter, providing a more even flavor throughout the cookie.
-It also adds some air into the dough, producing a lighter and fluffier cookie.
+This allows the sugar to dissolve into the butter completely, providing a more even flavor throughout the cookie.
+It adds air to the dough, producing a lighter and fluffier cookie.
 If you find yourself with dense and flat cookies, this is a step you want to pay careful attention to!

-- Another benefit of chilling the dough is that the dough dries out a little.
+- Another benefit of chilling the dough is that it dries out a little.
 This sounds like it would be a bad thing, but it is actually precisely what you want!
-As the dough dries the flavor is concentrated, producing a more robust flavor.
+As the dough dries, the flavor is concentrated, producing a more robust flavor.

-- Bake at a high temperature to create a nice rise out of the cookie dough.
+- Bake at a high temperature to create a nice rise from the cookie dough.

 - Do not overbake.
-Remove from the oven when the edges are just starting to brown but the center is still a little bit gooey.
+Remove from the oven when the edges are just starting to brown, but the center is still a little gooey.
 The cookies will continue to bake as they cool on the baking sheet.

 - Use parchment paper or a silicone mat.